rusefi/rusefi_documentation/HOWTO/HOWTO-electronic-throttle-body-configuration.md

 ### Start with autotune

-rusEfi has auto-tuning software that can help generate a starting point for your PID settings.
+rusEFI has auto-tuning software that can help generate a starting point for your PID settings.

 ### _Ensure the engine is off!
 Do not attempt to start the engine during this process!_